DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/overview.md

 :::

-Both of these can be installed via \|EX-I\|, see `/ex-installer/installing`{.interpreted-text role="doc"} and `ex-ioexpander/overview:installation via ex-installer`{.interpreted-text role="ref"}.
+Both of these can be installed via \|EX-I\|, see `/ex-installer/installing` and `ex-ioexpander/overview:installation via ex-installer`.

 ## Hardware requirements

 \|EX-IO\| needs a dedicated microcontroller connected to the \|I2C\| bus of your \|EX-CS\|.

-Refer to `/ex-ioexpander/supported-devices`{.interpreted-text
-role="doc"} for the currently supported microcontrollers, which includes details on the pins and features available for use.
+Refer to `/ex-ioexpander/supported-devices` for the currently supported microcontrollers, which includes details on the pins and features available for use.

 The device driver and \|EX-IO\| software are being written in such a way